Harshyy-y/About-Me/README.md

 ## 🌟 Current Focus
 - 🔭 Building analytics projects using Python and Power BI
-- 🌱 Deepening expertise in Machine Learning and Predictive Analytics
+- 🌱 Learning Business Analytics using Predictive Analytics, R Studio, Databricks and many more
 - 👯 Open to internship and co-op opportunities in analytics
 - 📍 Based in Toronto, Canada